rgpages/architect-archive/README.md

-In the case that the GateHouse Architect project stops being supported, this will serve a long-term archive for those special projects.
+In the case that the GateHouse Architect project stops being supported, this will serve a long-term archive for the following special projects.

 Video and audio can be found in the additional-assets directories.